 There are active groups working on documentary cinema in Mozambique, although raising money is difficult.

 The conflicts of identity in this film are less brutal than those in her film about Haiti and the Dominican Republic, The Crossing (2014), but intolerance and economic inequality are being propagated.

 Yara talked to The Prisma about religion in Part 1, but sexuality is a connected issue, especially for Wahabi Islam.

-You’ve lived in many countries and your long-term project is to tell the untold stories, how does this film fit into that?
+You have lived in many countries and your long-term project is to tell the untold stories.
+How does this film fit into that?